 For further guidance on winter motoring, please see the following weather-related posts:

-To check your current car insurance policy is a thorough as it could be this winter season, please contact your local, A-Plan insurance expert at a branch near you.
+To check your current car insurance policy covers this winter, please contact your local A-Plan insurance expert at a branch near you.